-A page read sequence is illustrated in Figure below, where column address, page address are placed in between commands 00h and 30h.
-After t_R read time, the R/\overline{B} de-asserts to ready state.
+A page read sequence is illustrated in the following figure, where column address, page address are placed in between commands 00h and 30h.
+After t_R read time, the R/\bar{B} de-asserts to ready state.
 Read Status command (70h) can be issued right after 30h.
-Host controller can toggle \overline{RE} to access data starting with the designated column address and their successive bytes.
+Host controller can toggle $R\bar{E}$ to access data starting with the designated column address and their successive bytes.